 All documents in LibreOffice are based on templates.
 You can create a specific template for any document type (text, spreadsheet, drawing, presentation).
 If you do not specify a template when you start a new document, then the document is based on the default template for that type of document.
 If you have not specified a default template, LibreOffice uses the blank template for that type of document that is installed with LibreOffice.
 See “” on page 18 for more information.

+Since LibreOffice version 4.4, you can create templates for Master Documents as well as for ordinary documents.

 What are styles?